+Observation 2: Enhanced microsleep by cross-slot scheduling is facilitated when minimum k0 and k2 are non-zero, across all configured k0 and k2 entries in time domain tables that could be indicated to a UE by DCI scheduling.

+Observation 3: NW should have the option to use dedicated time domain table for scheduling DCI with C-RNTI (or CS-RNTI) in USS or Type 3 CSS so that configuration of k0>0 and k2>0 across all entries can be done in a user-specific manner.

+Observation 4: Enhanced microsleep by cross-slot scheduling can result in substantial power saving when UE is monitoring PDCCH without detecting grant.
+It is estimated that the achievable saving can be 20% to 40%.

 Proposal 7: In the case when slot-aggregation is configured, for grant-based UL and DL transmissions the RVID field in DCI is used to indicate the starting RV within the default sequence {0,2,3,1}.

 Proposal 8: The causality of PDCCH relative to PDSCH according to previous agreements should be captured in specification with the following text proposal below.